Potato Potahto in the FAO-GAEZ Productivity Measures? Nonclassical Measurement Error with Multiple Proxies: Empirical Results

 Table \ref{tab:potato} shows descriptive statistics for the interaction between the Post-1700 indicator variable and the natural logarithm of the area suitable for potatoes as measured by the FAO-GAEZ proxies.
 In version 4, the mean, standard deviation and maximum of this interaction increase.
 Consequently, there is more spatial heterogeneity in version 4 than in version 3.

 Table \ref{tab:results_nunn} shows the estimated results of Equation \eqref{eq:nunn}.
-Column (1) shows the result as reported by \cite{nunn2011}, which the authors interpret as an increase of 1\% in suitable land for potato increasing population by 0.04\% after year 1700.
+Column (1) shows the result as reported by \cite{nunn2011}, which the authors interpret as an increase of 1\% in suitable land for potatoes generates an increase in population by 0.04\% after year 1700.
 Column (2) is our baseline and replicates \cite{nunn2011}'s result using the low input specification of FAO-GAEZ version 3.
-Reassuringly, the result in Column (2) is very close to the one reported in Column (1), implying that we can work with low input productivity data version 3 in our next steps.
+Reassuringly, the result in Column (2) is close to the one reported in Column (1), implying that we can work with low input productivity data version 3 in our next steps.

 Column (3) shows the estimate of Equation \eqref{eq:nunn} using FAO-GAEZ version 4.
 We see this specification as naturally taking place in the coming years, with researchers simply substituting version 3 with version 4 while ignoring that there is information to be extracted by combining both versions.
 Comparing Columns (2) and (3), we see that changing the version of the FAO-GAEZ data from 3 to 4 results in very mild changes.